 Supporting Transport Policy - Adopted Documents

-The standards for parking and accessibility have been devised to help everyone understand how much parking space is required on development sites.
+The guidelines for parking and accessibility have been devised to help everyone understand how much parking space is required on development sites.
 They are designed to make sure there is enough parking at our homes and for our shops and employment locations.
-The standards also have been designed to encourage the more sustainable modes of travel including walking, cycling and use of public transport.
+A higher provision of Electric Vehicle Charging Points will also be required at places of employment, supermarkets and other retail development.
+The guidelines also have been designed to encourage the use of more sustainable modes of travel including walking, cycling and use of public transport.

 The Rights of Way Improvement Plan (ROWIP)

 This is a statutory document that enables highways authorities to create a more modern access and rights of way network.